 Individuals must annually apply for and receive farmer authorization in order to participate in the FMNP/SFMNP.
 The program does not limit the number of farmers who may become authorized.
-A farmer authorized to accept program vouchers may accept vouchers at any market in the state, depending upon acceptance by the local market.
-You must complete an application (PH-4171) and submit it to the regional health department office in your area.
-The vendor representative will contact you to inform you of training procedures.
-To find out more about the program, you may download a Farmers’ Handbook.
-A Farmers Agreement (PH-4173) is also available for your review.
+A farmer authorized to accept program vouchers may accept vouchers at any market in the state, depending on the acceptance by the local market.